 - Conversion of HTML to native code can be difficult.
 You must be good in Object C or Swift to solve this problem

-- React Native was specifically designed for iOS.
+- React Native was explicitly for iOS.
 So certain Android elements may require more work.

 - It follows the “learn once write anywhere” motto.
 You must maintain separate codes for different platforms.